rcxwhiz/ModCraft/README.md

 - [ ] An example mod that loads and runs
 - [ ] Figure out the real appropriate license

+### BUG!!!

+I have discovered that apparently when you open a connection to a server, that just doesn't return an error?
+So what you are waiting on to show that you are really connected is a connected event, which is fair enough.
+My current game logic moves the game state right when there is user input to join or host a server.
+The game state should really be changed after the successful connection event?
+This really feels like I need to figure out a better way to handle the states with an internal server.
+What would work really well is if there could be a set of states for each enum.

 # Long Term Goals

 - [ ] Config options built into `modcraft_lib` (should that be split into its own crate?)